History of Thanksgiving: Origin, Traditions, & Controversy

 battle of germantown american revolutionary war

-Throughout the American Revolution various Thanksgiving-style events took place that celebrated victories as they took place.
+Throughout the American Revolution, various Thanksgiving-style events took place that celebrated battle victories.
+These feasts became a cultural marker of gratitude during the Revolutionary war, with people coming together and giving thanks.
 Meanwhile in 1789, George Washington led the first Thanksgiving proclamation of the US Government, which he called a day of gratitude marking the end of the war and the ratification of the Constitution.

 Abraham Lincoln and National Thanksgiving Day

 In 1863, President Abraham Lincoln declared National Thanksgiving Day in the United States, to be held on the last Thursday of each November.
-The day of celebration, family get togethers, parades and feasts that we know of today largely came about due to the tireless lobbying of American author and abolitionist Sarah Josepha Hale.
-Such was her determined dedication to the cause; she became known as the “mother of Thanksgiving.”
+The day of celebration, family get-togethers, parades, and feasts that we know today largely came about due to the tireless lobbying of Sarah Josepha Hale.
+An American author and abolitionist, she became known as the “mother of Thanksgiving” for her determined dedication to the cause.

 The Day Is Shrouded in Controversy